eff Figler is one of the world’s leading experts on collectibles.

 In 2015, Jeff Figler’s Sports Appraisals & Consulting completed a comprehensive inventory and appraisal of 5,200 sports items at the San Diego Hall of Champions Museum.
 The company recently appraised the sports items of the newly-opened African American History and Culture Museum, part of the Smithsonian Institute in Washington D.C.

 In June 2016, Jeff appraised the highest-graded 1952 Topps Mickey Mantle #311 rookie card from a private collector.
+He has also appraised the collection of John Lee Hooker, one of the greatest Rhythm and Blues (R&B) performers of all time.

 Jeff and his wife, Linda, established the Figler Foundation and Museum in 2006.
 The Museum has been featured by major media across the United States.
 Included in the Museum’s sports, historical/presidential, and pop culture galleries is a Honus Wagner baseball card (considered the “Holy Grail” of sports cards), as well as Beatles and Superman memorabilia, and a handwritten letter by every U.S. president.